ahaffg/slothsnap/README.md

 [JavaScript](https://jshint.com/)
 [JSHint](assets/images/readMeImages/readmeJSHintReport.png)
 No errors were found in the JavaScript code through the JS Hint validator.

+### Known Bugs
+Some testers have reported that there the screen shakes sometimes when the card flips.
+I believe this is related to the CSS animation code, but I haven't been able to replicate the issue myself so I am unable to fix this.

 ## Development and Deployment
 The development environment used for this project was GitPod.
 To track the development stage and handle version control regular commits and pushes to GitHub has been conducted.
 The GitPod environment was created using a template provided by Code Institute.